Agenta-AI/agenta/README.md

 <img width="907" alt="Screenshot 2023-06-19 at 15 57 08" src="https://github.com/Agenta-AI/agenta/assets/4510758/be2e8c9f-c65a-4670-83eb-751a1b4a39ea">

-## Why choose Agenta Lab for building LLM-apps?
+## Why choose Agenta for building LLM-apps?

-While there are numerous LLMops platforms, we believe Agenta Lab offers unique benefits:
+- Build quickly: You need to iterate many times on different architectures and prompts to bring apps to production.
+We streamline this process and allow you to do this in days instead of weeks.
+- Build robust apps and reduce hallucination: We provide you with the tools to systematically and easily evaluate your application to make sure you only serve robust apps to production

-- Developer-Friendly: We cater to complex LLM-apps and pipelines that require more than just a few no-code abstractions.
-We give you the freedom to develop your apps the way you want.
+- Developer-focused: We cater to complex LLM-apps and pipelines that require more than one simple prompt.
+We allow you to experiment and iterate on apps that have complex integration, business logic, and many prompts.
+- Solution-Agnostic: You have the freedom to use any library and models, be it Langchain, llma_index, or a custom-written alternative.
 - Privacy-First: We respect your privacy and do not proxy your data through third-party services.
-You have the choice to host your data and models.
-- Solution-Agnostic: You have the freedom to use any library and models, be it Langchain, llma_index, or a custom-written alternative.
-- Collaborative: We recognize that building LLM-powered apps requires the collaboration of developers and domain experts.
-Our tool enables this collaboration, allowing domain experts to edit and modify parameters (e.g., prompts, hyperparameters, etc.), and label results for evaluation.
-- Open-Source: We encourage you to contribute to the platform and customize it to suit your needs.
+The platform and the data are hosted on your infrastructure.

 ## Contributing